• Skip to main content

 N249 – Diverter Valve Control Solenoid

-Boost pressure control valve, turbocharger recirculating valve, turbocharger bypass valve, diverter valve control solenoid, N249 valve are all the same thing.
-In Layman’s terms, the N249 is a valve solenoid that is connected to the intake vacuum source to the back of the diverter valve (DV) and it controls the boost signal to the dv telling it when to open.
+A boost pressure control valve, turbocharger recirculating valve, turbocharger bypass valve, diverter valve control solenoid, N249 valve are all the same thing.
+In Layman’s terms, the N249 is a valve solenoid that is connected to the intake vacuum source to the back of the diverter valve (DV) and it controls the boost signal to the DV telling it when to open.
 Essentially it is a part that is there to regulate boost pressure alongside the DV.

 Causes of N249 Failure